Seeker2659/Updated-Trucks/.gitignore/README.md

 -------------------------------------

-*WARNING* Do Not Use All Mods Together Or Will Result In Game Errors!
+*:WARNING:* Do Not Use All Mods Together Or Will Result In Game Errors!

-*NOTICE* W900L Rear Camera Will Not Work Unless F2 Side Mirror Is On
+*:NOTICE:* W900L Rear Camera Will Not Work Unless F2 Side Mirror Is On